rcboone/Mini-Lesson-9.4/README.md

 <a class="anchor" id="installation_instructions"></a>
 >## Installation Instructions
-Installation can be achieved by
+Installation can be achieved by copying and pasting.

 <a class="anchor" id="contact"></a>
 >## Contact Information